Funding available through your local CFDC

-In order to provide targeted assistance to the small towns and communities we serve, Northumberland CFDC is helping a range of businesses, such as retail shops, restaurants, corner stores, and businesses of strategic importance for the community, with (interest-free-loans) up to $40,000.
+In order to provide targeted assistance to the small towns and communities they serve, CFDCs are helping a range of businesses, such as retail shops, restaurants, corner stores, and businesses of strategic importance to their communities, with loans up to $60,000.
 Not-for-profit (NFP) organizations that provide support services to SMEs as well as those engaging in commercial activities will be eligible for liquidity support.

 SMEs and eligible NFP organizations in need of technical and professional assistance to adapt to the current COVID-19 environment may be eligible to receive support from the CFDC to access these services at no cost, through third-party service providers.

 - adapting workflows and processes (e.g., digital needs assessment);

 - advice for diversifying their markets and sales channels;

 - adapting and adopting a virtual sales platform; and